-Nautical flags aim to provide ways and means of communication in situations related to safety of navigation and persons, being an international code system used for a boat to signal to shore or for two boats to signal to each other.
+Nautical flags serve the purpose of communication in situations concerning navigation safety and individuals.
+They form an international code system enabling boats to signal to shore or for two boats to communicate with each other.

 Individual flags have specific and standard meanings.
 These ones can be used in combination with another flag or alone.
 Using different nautical colored flags have a different meaning.

-Nautical flags are made up of 26 square flags, which represent the letters of the alphabet.
+Nautical flags are compose of 26 square flags that represent the letters of the alphabet.
 There are also 10 numbered pendants, one answering pendant and three substitutes.

 You will see nautical flags in a few colors because only a few flag colors are easily recognized:

 Understanding the meanings behind nautical flags is crucial for anyone involved in maritime activities.